-Because what matters for everyone who reads Everything-PR — practitioners, publishers, communications leaders, brand operators — is not what AI says about Harry and Meghan.
-It is that AI now says things about everyone, and we just built the first instrument to measure it.
+Because what matters for every reader of Everything-PR — practitioners, publishers, communications leaders, brand operators — is not what AI says about Harry and Meghan.
+It is that AI now says things about everyone, and 5W has been building the instruments to measure it, category by category.
+The 5W Gaming Trust Index runs the same methodology on the gambling vertical.
+The Everything-PR AI Citation Index tracks daily citation share across beauty, wellness, crisis, reputation, and luxury hospitality.
+The royal study is the newest in a growing library.

 Reputation used to be sentiment.

-You paid a research firm.
-They polled a sample.
-They produced a number.
+Firms paid a research vendor.
+The vendor polled a sample.
+The vendor produced a number.
 That number measured what people said when they were asked.

 And the chatbox is now where decisions start.
 More than a third of consumers begin product research with an AI engine, not Google.
 That number is going up.
 Which means the answer the engine returns is the answer the buyer sees first — and the first answer becomes the default public memory.